Guide

 CORS Errors

-If your image is on a different domain or CDN, you may need to configure CORS headers:
+Image on a different domain or CDN?
+You might need CORS headers:

 Access-Control-Allow-Origin: *